Moselle loop Bremm

 The rock pond in Ernzen is also worth a visit.
 This was built in the second half of the 19th century by the inhabitants of the nearby village.

-As you can see, there are some spectacular sights to discover along the Moselle.
+As you can see, there are some spectacular sights to discover along the Mosel River.
 Which is your favorite?
-Or is there perhaps a Moselle attraction missing from this list?
+Or is there perhaps a Mosel River attraction missing from this list?
 I look forward to your comments.

 Did you like the article?
 Share it: